KingVendrick98/Project-React-SoftUni/README.md

 - About  button ( leading to about information page);
 - View Latest posts (by clicking Latest Posts button), see latest posts from users;
 - View My posts (by clicking My Posts button), see your posts;
+- View Profile page (by clicking Profile button), see your Profile;
+- Edit Profile (by clicking Edit Profile button in the Profile page), edit your profile;
 - Create post (by clicking Create Post button) - leads to a creation form for an new topic;
 - View Full post information about each post (by clicking its Full Post button);
 - Logout button (by clicking Logout button) user is LogedOut;

-**Additionally**  the app offers Sign In page, Sign Up page, Logout option, About page, Home page, Create post, Delete post, Latest Posts, Full Post.
+**Additionally**  the app offers Sign In page, Sign Up page, Logout option, About page, Home page, Create post, Delete post, Latest Posts, Full Post, Profile page, Edit Profile page.